gridgain/yardstick-hazelcast/README.md

 * `-cm` or `--clientMode` - flag indicating whether Hazelcast client is used
 * `-r <num>` or `--range <num>` - range of keys that are randomly generated for cache operations

+For example if we need to run HazelcastNode server on localhost and HazelcastPutBenchmark benchmark on localhost, number of backups is 1, sync backups are used then the following configuration should be specified in run properties file:

+* `HOSTS=localhost`
+* `CONFIGS="-b 1 -sb -dn HazelcastPutBenchmark -sn HazelcastNode"`

 ## Maven Install
 The easiest way to get started with Yardstick Hazelcast in your project is to use Maven dependency management: